Mathematics at Simpson

 - Simpson math students participate in activities beyond the classroom that improve their teamwork, leadership, communication, and time management skills, including mathematical competitions, the Math Club, the Differential Analyzer Club, tutoring and teaching assistantships.
-For example, 60 Simpson students competed in the international math modeling contests sponsored by COMAP this year, more than any other institution in the United States.
-Our student profiles feature some of their accomplishments.

 More Reasons to Study Math at Simpson

 - Almost every industry, business, and government agency needs math majors because they are versatile problem-solvers.
 Mathematical training is marketable, regardless of the state of the economy.

 - Many studies have shown that college graduates who studied math generally have higher salaries and greater job satisfaction than graduates in other fields.
 In addition, they have a better chance of getting into graduate school in any field.